JackSzwergold/Writing/memories/Scoring an Atari 810 Disk Drive from Surplus City.md

 One day I was playing around Brighton Beach Avenue with some friends and ran past the window of of a neighborhood shop called, “Surplus City.”
 As the name implied, the place was a classic, old school, NYC mom and pop junk shop located around tons of other mom and pop junk shops in the junky neighborhood I lived in.
 That said, I had nothing against junk shops: My mom liked the place and I genuinely enjoyed rummaging through the piles of junk in that place with my mom when she dragged me along on one of her neighborhood bargain hunting trips.

-On this day it was just me and a bunch of kids horsing around when I noticed something in the front window of Surplus City.
-There mixed in with the literal tons of smashed, stacked and shoved schmatas on a shelf on a window was the unmistakable brownish beige color of an Atari peripheral.
+But on this day it was just me and a bunch of kids horsing around when I noticed something in the front window of “Surplus City.”
+There mixed in with the literal tons of smashed, stacked and shoved clothes, schmatas and accesories on a shelf in the window was the unmistakable light brownish beige color of an Atari peripheral.

 I walked closer to the window and checked it out and based on what I could see, it looked like it was either an Atari 810 disk drive or an Atari 820 receipt printer.